SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/FULL_BINARY_TREE.md

 ### Real-World Applications
-*• Decision Trees:* Used in machine learning for decision-making processes.
+*â€¢ Decision Trees:* Used in machine learning for decision-making processes.

-*• Expression Trees:* Used in compilers to represent expressions.
+*â€¢ Expression Trees:* Used in compilers to represent expressions.

-*• Hierarchical Data Representation:* Useful for representing hierarchical data such as organizational structures.
+*â€¢ Hierarchical Data Representation:* Useful for representing hierarchical data such as organizational structures.

 In essence, Full Binary Trees are a fundamental data structure